Advertising in the competitive telecommunications, broadband and connectivity landscape

 A visualisation map by Howmuch.net reveals that data in South Africa costs more than in most African countries at $7.19 per gigabyte (GB).
 South Africa is ranked in position 143 out of a total of 230 countries measured in the report.
 When compared to countries such as Sudan, where it costs customers $0.68 per GB, and the Democratic Republic of Congo’s $0.88 per GB, South Africans certainly pay more.
 That said, Zimbabwe has, by far, the highest data costs in Africa and the world at $75.20, according to the report.

-An article posted on howmuch.net on Africa’s mobile economy states the GMSA predicts GDP contribution as a result of mobile technologies will increase from 6.7% in 2015 to 7.6% of GDP in 2020.
+A GSMA article entitled “The Mobile Economy: Africa 2016” predicts that GDP contribution, as a result of mobile technologies, will increase from 6.7% in 2015 to 7.6% of GDP in 2020..
 This amounts to an estimated $210bn as African countries experience benefits from improved productivity and changes in the nature of work.

 For more information on the AdForum event, which takes place at the Houghton Golf Club on May 31, or to book your ticket, contact Jade Fleishman on 011-280-3402 or at firstname.lastname@example.org.